vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 106

-ADVENT VI.

-SPIRITUAL UNIVERSE.
+## SPIRITUAL UNIVERSE.
+(Nitya-Vibhūti).

-(Nitya-Vibhuti).

 108

 Now (the Subject of the) Spiritual Universe (Nitya-Vibhuti) will be propounded.
-Non- inertness (Ajaḍatva) is a property common to (the Principles :) Pure Matter (Šuddha-satva)," the Attributive Consciousness (Dharma-bhūta- Jñāna), Soul (Jwa) and God (Išvara).
-Non-inertness means Self-luminousness (Sva- yam-prakāšatva).
+Non- inertness (Ajaḍatva) is a property common to (the Principles :) Pure Matter (Śuddha-satva)," the Attributive Consciousness (Dharma-bhūta- Jñāna), Soul (Jwa) and God (Iśvara).
+Non-inertness means Self-luminousness (Sva- yam-prakāśatva).
 Self-luminousness cum exte- riority (Paraktva), characterises both Pure Matter and Attributive Consciousness.
 Satvam or Lightness means that which, while self- luminous, is luminant to others.
 Suddha-Satvam

 108